IABTechLab/uid2-self-serve-portal/README.md

     where u.email = @email
     ```

+14. Grant participant permission to your account

+    - Open the Keycloak Admin Console (http://localhost:18080/admin/) and log in as an administrator (see above).
+    - Change the realm to `self-serve-portal`
+    - Click Users
+    - Select your account
+    - Click Role Mapping
+    - Click Assign Role
+    - Filter by Clients
+    - Choose `add-participant-member` and click Assign
+    - You may need to log out and back into the UI

-14. Return to the UI and you should be good to go!
+15. Return to the UI and you should be good to go!